nickveenhof/islandora_ark/README.md

 * How to do "Stage 4" generically?
 A different module?
 Or Pathauto + something custom for ARKs?
 * Multisite vs. single Drupal.
 Some way for this to sit at root and work with multisites?
 * Should ARK objects be able to be put in more than one collection in the ARK manager?
+* Background loading of the ARK cache; recommend Elysia for granularity in processing cron jobs?
+* Right now it requires MySQL; fix it so that PostgreSQL is supported too?
+Add ranges to db_query?

 ### Project Status